MichelMichels/wix-deployment-dojo/episodes/episode1/episode-1.md

 ## Content

-### How do I install a development build from GitHub packages?
+### Development builds

+> :warning: A development build is not necessary for this guide.
+Only do this if you want bleeding-edge builds.

 GitHub packages needs authentication to fetch packages from their feeds, so we need to create a personal access token (PAT).
 Follow next steps: